GlobalArrays/ga/README.md

 [back to top]

 The CMake build only supports the MPI-based runtimes so GA can only be built using MPI two-sided, MPI progress ranks, MPI thread multiple, MPI progress threads and MPI-3 (MPI RMA) runtimes.
 We recommend using MPI two-sided/MPI progress ranks based approach.

-The CMake build requires CMake Version 3.17 or greater.
+### Dependencies
+* CMake (v3.17+)
+* MPI
+* BLAS / LAPACK (Optional)

 ### The following options are supported: